-Language of instruction: English Assessment The course is examined by an individual written examination carried out in an examination hall and by individual written assignments.
+Language of instruction: English Assessment The course is examined by an individual written examination carried out in an examination hall, and by individual written assignments.
 If a student, who has failed the same examined component twice, wishes to change examiner before the next examination, a written application shall be sent to the department responsible for the course and shall be granted unless there are special reasons to the contrary (Chapter 6, Section 22 of Higher Education Ordinance).
 In cases where a course has been discontinued or has undergone major changes, the student shall normally be guaranteed at least three examination occasions (including the ordinary examination) during a period of at least one year from the last time the course was given.
 Grades The grading scale comprises: Pass with Distinction (VG), Pass (G) and Fail (U).
-To be awarded the grade Pass (G) for the whole course, the student must get the grade Pass on both the sub-courses.
-To be awarded the grade Pass with Distinction, the student must get the grade Pass with Distinction on the sub-course Written exam and get the grade Pass on the subcourse Assignments.
-Course evaluation The course is evaluated through meetings both during and after the course between teachers and student representatives.
+A Pass grade (G) for the entire course requires at least a Pass grade for all sub-courses.
+To be awarded Pass with Distinction (VG) for a full course, the student must, in addition, receive the grade VG on the sub-course Written examination.
+Course evaluation The course is evaluated through meeting after the course between teachers and student representatives.
 Further, an anonymous questionnaire is used to ensure written information.
-As far as possible, evaluations ar to be completed electronically.
 The outcome of the evaluations serves to improve the course by indicating which parts could be added, improved, changed or removed.
 Additional information The course is a joint course together with Chalmers.